crux-bphc/rideshare-backend/api.md

 #### `GET` `/rides/search/`

-Searches for a ride based on the search locations and times provided
+Searches for a ride based on the search locations and times provided.
+Atleast and Only one of `from` or `by` must be provided.

 #### Request: